What are the rules around wearing a seat belt in a taxi?

 Again, if the child is travelling in the front seat, then an appropriate child restraint must be worn if one is available.
 If one isn’t, then they must wear an adult seat belt.

 When travelling in the rear seat, if an appropriate child restraint is available then it must be worn.
 If not, then an adult seat belt must be worn.
+When carrying passengers, it is important for drivers to ensure that all children are properly restrained according to the law.

 While the law doesn’t insist on taxi or PHV drivers providing a child car seat, if your taxi firm can’t provide a car seat for a baby or a child, then the parent may take their business elsewhere.